Give to the future with a planned gift to Carnegie Museums.

-We’d be happy to work with you and your advisors to fashion a gift to meet your needs and benefit your community for years to come.
-To start the discussion, contact Sally Davoren at 412.578.2478 or firstname.lastname@example.org.
+We’d be happy to work with you and your advisers to fashion a gift to meet your needs and benefit your community for years to come.
+To start the discussion, contact Cari Maslow at firstname.lastname@example.org.

 Note to potential donors:

-All gifts are welcomed—there is no minimum amount.
+All gifts are welcome—there is no minimum amount.
 We do encourage unrestricted gifts, as they allow the greatest flexibility to meet the changing needs of the museums.
-We understand, however, that, because of special interests, donors sometimes wish to make gifts to an individual Carnegie Museum, or even for a particular purpose, such as exhibitions, acquisitions, scientific research, or education, within one or all of our museums.
-We work with donors and their advisors on gift language that carries out their intentions.
+We understand, however, that, because of special interests, donors sometimes wish to make gifts to an individual museum, or even for a particular purpose, such as exhibitions, acquisitions, scientific research, or education, within one or all of our museums.
+We work with donors and their advisers on gift language that carries out their intentions.

 This website does not contain tax or legal advice.
-Since planned gifts involve tax and legal considerations that are sometimes complex, those considering such gifts should consult with their attorneys, accountants, or other advisors before deciding upon a gift.
-We’re happy to work with your advisors to fashion a gift that is suited to your needs and interests.
+Since planned gifts involve tax and legal considerations that are sometimes complex, those considering such gifts should consult with their attorneys, accountants, or other advisers before deciding upon a gift.
+We’re happy to work with your advisers to fashion a gift that is suited to your needs and interests.

 - Naming a Beneficiary